BenchatonDev/Celeste-Numworks/README.md

 # Todo :
-- Fix memory leak (I don't know how but yeah... probably in the emuRectFill function)
+- Fix memory leak (I don't know how but yeah... probably in the emuRectFill function) it crashes after 1minute 49seconds but only if paused. preety weird
 - Fix crash at gold chest
 - Add cool bezels on the side of the Pico-8 screen
 - Add Reset functionality